Are Varicose Veins and Spider Veins Hereditary?

 • Smoking: Along with contributing to other major medical issues, this unhealthy habit can weaken veins and reduce blood flow.

 • Other underlying health conditions: Poorly managed health issues like high blood pressure and diabetes can result in strained vein valves.
-This can result in the formation of varicose veins.

 We recommend consulting a vein specialist if you are at high risk for developing varicose veins.
 A vein specialist can closely monitor your vein health and intervene when needed.
 In general, early treatment leads to the best health outcomes.

-Are Varicose Veins Hereditary?
+Are Varicose Veins and Spider Veins Genetic?

-Is Deep Vein Thrombosis (DVT) Genetic?
+Is Deep Vein Thrombosis Genetic?

 Deep vein thrombosis (DVT) is a serious type of blood clot that develops in the deep veins.
 If left untreated, DVT can break off and travel to the lungs.
 This can lead to pulmonary embolism, a life-threatening situation that requires emergency medical treatment.